After installing a traditional fence at two of the homes we’ve owned, I can tell you two things for sure: It’s expensive and a lot of work!

 The price of “PetSafe Stay + Play Wireless Fence” varies, so check the latest price at

-Lastly, this dog fence is unique in how it gives feedback at the boundary line.
+This dog fence is unique in how it gives feedback at the boundary line.
 Most electric dog fences give feedback when your dog approaches the line and then another kind of feedback when they are at the line.
 This essentially shrinks the size of your dog’s play area.

-The PetSafe wireless dog fences don’t give feedback until the actual boundary line.
+The PetSafe dog fences don’t give feedback until the actual boundary line.
 Then it gives continuous feedback until your dog is back inside the play area.

 This means that your dog isn’t punished for returning home, making it less likely that your dog will cross the buried wire and keep running.